Location-based AR & spatial computing research at the University of Canterbury.

 My work is conducted with industry partners including Sony Interactive Entertainment (Japan) and Niantic, Inc. Earlier I co-founded NavitaZ VR Labs under the MIT Global Startup Labs programme and led Sri Lanka's first large-scale MOOC platform.

-Where spatial computing meets human behaviour — backed by peer-reviewed work and real industry deployment.
+Where spatial computing meets human behaviour — grounded in peer-reviewed studies and industry deployment.

 Designing multiplayer AR experiences that meaningfully connect remote players to real-world places.